erina633/bayesianSWcontinuous/README.md

 5. HH_power_var

-This function calculates the variance and power of the HH model based on Heo's calculation described in the paper.
+This function calculates the variance and power of the Hussey and Hughes model based on Heo's calculation described in the paper "Sample size determinations for stepped-wedge clinical trials from a three-level data hierarchy perspective", Statistical Methods in Medical Research 2018, Vol. 27(2) 480–489 by Moonseong Heo, Namhee Kim, Michael L Rinke, and Judith Wylie-Rosett

 Arguments

-n:

-Output: Power.
+sig2: total variance

+c_val: number of clusters in each step

+s_val: total number of steps

+p_val: number of periods of a step

+k_val: number of participants in each cell

+b_val: number of "baseline" periods under a control setup

+delta: inntervention effect/sqrt(sig2)

+corresponding to (a) Model 1 in (2.1) with respect to ; (b) Model 2 in (2.2) with respect to I for xed J = 0:1.

+Output: Plots of variance and power.

 6. design_mat